Glenrock State Conservation Area

 Stride, ride, or glide

-Glenrock is magnificent for mountain bike riding, with 14km of single track and 20km of management trails in the northern half of the park.
-The mountain bike tracks wind through open forest and woodlands and provide access to Burwood Beach, Leichhardt's lookout and the waterfalls.
-If you prefer to travel on foot, there are excellent walks including the Yuelarbah track, part of the Great North walk from Sydney to Newcastle.
+Glenrock is magnificent for mountain bike riding, with trails suited for beginners through to advanced.
+14km of single track and 20km of management trails wind through open forest and woodlands in the northern half of the park, with coastal views along the way.
+If you prefer to travel on foot there are excellent walks, including the Yuelarbah track, part of the Great North walk from Sydney to Newcastle.
 Horse riding is also permitted on some trails.
-Experienced hang gliders have a choice of two launching pads within the park and will enjoy stunning views of the Newcastle coastline.
+And experienced hang gliders have a choice of two launching pads within the park and will enjoy stunning views of the Newcastle coastline.

 Wildflowers and wildlife

-- WilderQuest WildThings Come on a WilderQuest WildThings excursion to explore Yuelarbah walking track.
-Designed for Stage 1 (Years 1-2) students and focusing on science and technology, investigate the living world this beautiful part of Glenrock State Conservation Area, home to amazing plants and animals.
+• WildThings Explore Yuelarbah walking track on this excursion designed for Stage 1 (Years 1-2) students and focusing on Science and Technology.
+Investigate the living world this in beautiful part of Glenrock State Conservation Area, home to amazing plants and animals.

-- WilderQuest WildTracker Come on a WilderQuest WildTracker excursion for Stage 2 (Years 3-4) students focusing on science and technology.
+• WildTracker Come on a WildTracker school excursion for Stage 2 (Years 3-4) students focusing on science and technology.
 Carry out investigations to explore the living world in this beautiful part of Glenrock State Conservation Area.

 Back to nature

 Glenrock boasts a diverse environment from deep gullies to coastal rainforest, beaches and rocky cliffs.
 A major feature is Glenrock Lagoon, fed by Flaggy and Little Flaggy creeks to the west.
 The sandstones in these creeks have resisted erosion, resulting in attractive waterfalls and rockpools for which the area has long been renowned.
-When you've explored the inland, head for the surf at Dudley, Burwood and Glenrock Beaches.
+When you've explored the inland, head for the surf at Dudley and Burwood Beaches.
+And keep an eye out for fossils, which you can find throughout the park.
+At Dudley headland, you can see fossilised tree trunks embedded in the rock platform.

 Glenrock State Conservation Area is the traditional land of the Awabakal people.
-They favoured the area for the abundance of food, including marine life and bush tucker.
+They favoured the area for the abundance of food, including marine life and bush tucker, as well as the stone and clay resources available here.
 The park today contains a number of ancient Aboriginal sites, including campsites, middens and axe grinding grooves.
 You can find out more about the Aboriginal cultural heritage of this park on an Aboriginal Discovery tour.

-- WilderQuest WildThings Come on a WilderQuest WildThings excursion to explore Yuelarbah walking track.
-Designed for Stage 1 (Years 1-2) students and focusing on science and technology, investigate the living world this beautiful part of Glenrock State Conservation Area, home to amazing plants and animals.
+• WildThings Explore Yuelarbah walking track on this excursion designed for Stage 1 (Years 1-2) students and focusing on Science and Technology.
+Investigate the living world this in beautiful part of Glenrock State Conservation Area, home to amazing plants and animals.

 Animals